Charlottesville begins taking down Confederate statues

-(CNN)Bronze statutes of two Confederate generals are being taken from public property in Charlottesville, Virginia, on Saturday, almost four years after they were a flashpoint for a violent "Unite the Right" rally that left one person dead.
+(CNN)Bronze statues of two Confederate generals are being taken from public property in Charlottesville, Virginia, on Saturday, almost four years after they were a flashpoint for a violent "Unite the Right" rally that left one person dead.

 Heavy machinery lifted a statue of Robert E. Lee in Market Street Park from its stone base around 8 a.m.